exercism/python/exercises/practice/matching-brackets/.approaches/repeated-substitution/content.md

 In this approach, the steps are:

-1. Remove all non-bracket characters from the input string.
+1. Remove all non-bracket characters from the input string (_as done through the filter clause in the list-comprehension above_).
 2. Iteratively remove all remaining bracket pairs: this reduces nesting in the string from the inside outwards.
 3. Test for a now empty string, meaning all brackets have been paired.